Healthy riparian land provides:

 - Vegetation on riparian land improves water quality in waterways.
 It filters out sediments, nutrients and pathogens from run-off from a range of land uses and catchment activities including agriculture, on-site domestic wastewater management and urban development.
 This protects public water supplies, improves water quality for fishing and recreation and helps reduce algal blooms downstream;

-- Shade from riparian vegetation also helps regulate water temperature, which can be important to native fish species and helps reduce the likelihood of algal blooms;
+- Shade from riparian vegetation also helps regulate water temperature, which can be important to fish and helps reduce the likelihood of algal blooms;

 - Riparian land is important for the storage of carbon; and